lexibank/tlopo/out/vol2/chapter3.md

-The next term is reconstructable in two forms, as either &ast;gopu or &ast;kopu.
-The MM terms and Lau reflect &ast;k, Motu and Arosi reflect &ast;g, while the remainder, from PT and SES, reflect either.
+The next term is reconstructable in two forms, as either _&ast;gopu_ or _&ast;kopu_.
+The MM terms and Lau reflect _&ast;k_, Motu and Arosi reflect _&ast;g_, while the remainder, from PT and SES, reflect either.

 <a id="p-57"></a>